 - It is about the one-time act of faith that makes a person a child of God;

-- It is about Jesus, the One outside of ourselves who will be doing all of the saving.
+- It is about Jesus, the One outside of us who will be doing all of the saving.

-And just how does He make this happen?
-Through a three stage process that we will come to know as:
+Just how does He make this happen?
+Through a three-stage process that we will come to know as:

 - Salvation, Part I—Which is our Redemption;

 - Salvation, Part II—Which is our Sanctification; and,

 Since our DOT for Redemption is—to pay off, as a debt; to buy back or recover; to ransom or to obtain the release of a captive by paying the demanded price; to restore to favor—